pmajka/poSSum/docs/source/pos_slice_volume.rst

 -----------------------------

 The code sample above will slice the ``filename.nii.gz`` according to the default settings.
-In order to select a particular slicing plane use ``--sliceAxisIndex`` or ``-s`` switch::
+In order to select a particular slicing plane use ``--slicing-direction`` or ``-s`` switch::

     pos_slice_vol.py -i filename.nii.gz -s <slicing_plane=0,1,2>